Geodego/data_engineering_azure/2-data_warehouses/6-Azure_tools_configuration.md

   - `Server`: select `Create new`, this brings you to the `Create SQL Database server` wizard
     - `Server name`: e.g. 'udacitydemoc2dend'.
 This will be part of a URL.
 That means this name must be unique across all of Azure.
 You should use a name that will help you identify the server among all of the ressources in your portal.
+    - select `use sql authentication`:
       - `Server admin login`: e.g. 'sqladminuser'
       - `Password`: define a password for the admin user
     - once  you have configured the server, click on `OK` and you'll be back to the `Create SQL Database` wizard
   - In the server dropdown, we see the server we just created.
 Select it.
   - Then in `General purpose` select `Configure database` to configure your database with regard to compute and storage.
     - In `Service tier` select `Basic
     - select `Apply`
     - Now it shows that your a configured for `Basic` `compute + storage
+  - select `Locally-redundant backup storage`
+  - In the `Additional settings` tab select:
+    - `Sample`
   - we can leave the rest of the settings as default and go directly to the tab `Review + create`
   - Click on `Create`
+  - To be able to access the database with your IP, go to the server and in `Security` select `Networking`,
+    - In `public access` select `Selected Networks`
+    - In `Firewall rules` select `Add client IP` and click on `Save`

 ## Azure Blob Storage
 - From Azure portal Home space click on `Create a resource`